A fan’s guide – the club from early doors to today

 From the train/bus stations, several buses run down Bulevar Oslobođenja, to the junction with Braće Ribnikar/Maksim Gorkog, some 1.5km immediately south.
-These include Nos.7A, 7B, 12 and 13.
-It should be 4-5 stops and a maximum of 10min from the station.
+These include the 7A, 7B, 12 and 13.
+It should be 4-5 stops and a maximum of 10mins from the station.

 A taxi from the station should cost around 300RSD/€2.40.
 It’s a 15min walk from the city centre.

-Ticket prices for FK Vojvodina games are much lower.
+Ticket prices for FK Vojvodina games are much lower, availability never an issue.